 I had two options to become an iOS developer.
 I could do it on my own at home, probably in the evenings and weekends.
 This would take longer and it would be up to me to try to find a new job while working in my existing one.
 Or I could attend a program like Code Fellows, which requires a big commitment of time and effort but puts you back in the job market in 10 weeks.
 I was ready to fully commit to the career change, so Code Fellows made more sense to me than taking it on by myself.

 What’s something that you learned about yourself during your time at Code Fellows?

 The biggest thing I learned was that I wasn’t very good at the soft skills in an interview.
 The technical questions were where I’d placed all of my interview prep work, because those seemed to be the most important.
-I hadn’t worked on any of the non-technical questions so I’d fumble around when those were asked.
-Through the professional development portion of Code Fellows, I learned what to prepare for and got to practice those skills.
+I hadn’t worked on any of the non-technical questions so I’d fumble around when those when asked.
+Through the career coaching courses at Code Fellows, I learned what to prepare for and got to practice those skills.

 What were the challenges of learning to code?
 Code Fellows is a lot of work in a very short amount of time.
 How did you deal with that?

 The big challenge for me was that I’d just walked away from a great job in order to specialize as an iOS developer.
 I wanted to land a job quickly after the course completed and I was going to have to convince companies that they should hire me as a senior mobile developer with no professional iOS experience.
 I had to make the most of the short ten weeks.
 I was often the first student to arrive and the last to leave.
 If I completed assignments early, I’d go deeper into the material and try to learn more.
 I made it a goal to write meaningful code every day, even on the weekends, and ended up with a GitHub streak of 81 days.
 My time in the course was intense, but I really enjoyed it and am very happy with the results.